glener10/authentication/README.md

 - CI/CD process with github actions to perform code formatting check (golangci-lint), build and run automated tests
 - Test setup with [TestContainers](https://testcontainers.com/):

-  1- For each test switch/file that uses the database, a Postgres container is created with a database just for testing
+  1- For each test switch/file that uses the database, a Postgres container is created just for testing

   2- Then all migrations are run in this container